chazzka/clanekforest/clanek.md

 Despite its famousness, there are a few drawbacks.

+First, the major challenge is setting the contamination parameter itself.
+This parameter has a
-First, the major challenge is setting the contamination parameter itself. the outlier detection approach is not capable to completely isolate out all of the anomalies.
+the outlier detection approach is not capable to completely isolate out all of the anomalies.
 For this experiment, we prepared a dataset containing 25% anomalies and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies).
 The result of the experiment shows Figure X.